PlayFab/NodeSDK/PlayFabSdk/README.md

 ----

 The following console command will install the PlayFab NodeSDK example automated-testing project.
 It requires that you have correctly [installed node](https://nodejs.org/en/download/).

 ```
 npm install playfab-testing
 ```

 To run the test, you need to create a testTitleData.json file, explained below.
-You will need to change the testing code to load your file:
+You can place that file in the root of the example beside PlayFabApiTests.ts, or set the full-path location in an environment variable:

 ```
-var filename = "C:/depot/pf-main/tools/SDKBuildScripts/testTitleData.json";
+set PF_TEST_TITLE_DATA_JSON="C:/YOUR_PATH/testTitleData.json";
 ```

-Replace the file path with the location of your testTitleData.json file.
+Replace "C:/YOUR_PATH" with the location of your testTitleData.json file.

 4. testTitleData.json file required for example unit-test-project
 ----